kerolos-10/secure-webapp-terraform-aws/README.md

 - ALB access logs stored in S3
 - VPC Flow Logs for network traffic analysis

-## 🛡️ Best Practices Implemented
+##  Best Practices Implemented

-- ✅ Infrastructure as Code with Terraform
+- 1- Infrastructure as Code with Terraform
-- ✅ Modular architecture for reusability
+- 2- Modular architecture for reusability
-- ✅ Remote state management
+- 3- Remote state management
-- ✅ Multi-AZ deployment for high availability
+- 4- Multi-AZ deployment for high availability
-- ✅ Principle of least privilege for security groups
+- 5- Principle of least privilege for security groups
-- ✅ Automated provisioning with Terraform provisioners
+- 6- Automated provisioning with Terraform provisioners
-- ✅ Resource tagging for better management
+- 7- Resource tagging for better management

-## 🔄 CI/CD Integration
+##  CI/CD Integration

 This project can be integrated with:
 - GitHub Actions for automated deployments
 - Jenkins for continuous integration
 - AWS CodePipeline for native AWS CI/CD

-## 📝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 🗂️ Cleanup
+##  Cleanup

 To destroy the infrastructure: